-Kickback occurs when the chain near the upper quadrant of the bar nose contacts a solid object or is pinched.
-The reaction of the cutting force of the chain causes a rotational force on the chain saw in the direction opposite to the chain movement.
+Kickback may occur when the moving saw chain near the upper quadrant of the bar nose contacts a solid object or is pinched.

+The reaction of the cutting force of the chain causes a rotational force on the chainsaw in the direction opposite to the chain movement.
 This may fling the bar up and back in an uncontrolled arc mainly in the plane of the bar.

-Under some circumstances the bar moves towards the operator, who may suffer severe or fatal injury.
+Under some cutting circumstances the bar moves towards the operator, who may suffer severe or fatal injury.

-Kickback may occur when the chain at the nose of the guide bar is pinched unexpectedly, unintentionally contacts solid material in the wood or is incorrectly used to begin a plunge or boring cut.
+Kickback may occur when the nose of the guide bar is pinched unexpectedly, unintentionally contacts solid material in the wood or is incorrectly used to begin a plunge or boring cut.
 It may also occur during limbing.

-The greater the force of the kickback reaction, the more difficult it is for the operator to control the saw.
+The greater the force of the kickback reaction, the more difficult it becomes for the operator to control the saw.
 Many factors influence the occurrence and force of the kickback reaction.
 These include chain speed, the speed at which the bar and chain contact the object, the angle of contact, the condition of the chain and other factors.

 The type of bar and saw chain you use is an important factor in the occurrence and force of the kickback reaction.
 Some STIHL bar and chain types are designed to reduce kickback forces.
 STIHL recommends the use of reduced kickback bars and low kickback chains.

-ANSI B 175.1-1991 chain saw kickback standard
+ANSI B 175.1-1991 chainsaw kickback standard

-Section 5.12 of ANSI standard B 175.1- 1991, sets certain performance and design criteria related to chain saw kickback.
+Section 5.12 of ANSI standard B 175.1- 1991, sets certain performance and design criteria related to chainsaw kickback.